Red Hat, Inc. v. SCO Group, Inc.

 Red Hat v.
-SCO is a lawsuit filed by Red Hat against The SCO Group on August 4, 2003.
-Red Hat was asking for a permanent injunction against SCO's Linux campaign and a number of declaratory judgments that Red Hat has not violated SCO's copyrights.
+SCO was a lawsuit filed by Red Hat against The SCO Group on August 4, 2003.
+Red Hat asked for a permanent injunction against SCO's Linux campaign and a number of declaratory judgments that Red Hat has not violated SCO's copyrights.

 Background

-Beginning in 2003, SCO Group has initiated a number of lawsuits and claims that Linux infringed SCO's copyrights and that users and vendors of Linux should be held accountable for these infringements.
-Some statements even suggest that users of Linux could expect legal action from The SCO Group.
+Beginning in 2003, SCO Group initiated a number of lawsuits and claims that Linux infringed SCO's copyrights and that users and vendors of Linux should be held accountable for these infringements.
+Some of SCO's wilder statements even suggested that users of Linux could expect legal action from The SCO Group.
 Red Hat is a long time Linux vendor.

 The lawsuit

-As a response to these allegations, Red Hat filed suit against SCO on August 4, 2003.
-According to the filing, Red Hat has requested that the court make:
+As a response to these allegations, Red Hat filed suit against SCO in the United States District Court for the District of Delaware on August 4, 2003.
+According to the filing, Red Hat requested that the court make: